jimporter/mettle/doc/matchers.md

 ##### `array(matchers...)`

-A matcher that returns `true` when the *i*th item in a collection matches the *i*th composed matcher, *and* the number of items in the collection is equal to the number of composed matchers.
+A matcher that returns `true` when the *ith* item in a collection matches the *ith* composed matcher, *and* the number of items in the collection is equal to the number of composed matchers.

 #### Exception Matchers